rashmisinha07/aws_restart/AWS_Database _Services/Migrating_to_Amazon _RDS.md

 ![image](https://github.com/rashmisinha07/aws_restart/assets/62481476/50c9569b-05e3-4c90-8c79-a64e168a13b0)

-# Task 1: Generating order data on the café website
+# Generating order data on the café website

 I browse the café website and place a few orders that are stored in the existing database.
 Placing orders creates data for the application before the application is migrated to new Amazon RDS instance.